ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/microbial_representation.md

 ### Mycorrhiza

-TODO - BUILD DOCS AND PROOF THIS WHOLE SECTION

 Mycorrhizal fungi differ from both bacteria and saprotrophic fungi in that they cannot use the forms of carbon that can be taken up from the soil to grow.
 Instead, they are entirely dependent on their symbiotic plant partners for the carbon they need to grow.